 Political science is the study of “who gets what, when and how” in the distribution of goods and values in society and in groups.
 Political scientists study the forces that determine such distributions, including political parties and voters, public opinion, interest groups, bureaucracies and administrative behavior, public law, international relations, international law and organizations, national security, intergovernmental relations, political behavior, political philosophy, comparative politics, public policy and conflict.

-Students may specialize in any of the five fields of the discipline:
+At the undergraduate level, students may specialize in any of the five fields of the discipline: